Chris Ernst

 Evaluate

 I can do moderated and unmoderated user testing with all fidelities of prototypes.
 I can use qualitative and quantitative methods to evaluate and iterate on many kinds of designs, from interfaces to physical devices.
 I can extract quantitative data from qualitative interviews and surveys, and conducted surveys and questionnaires.
-From guerrilla-type research a la "Don't Make Me Think," to more formal studies using tools like UserTesting.com, I can use a variety of methods and tools to evaluate different facets of a product.
+From guerrilla-type research a la "Don't Make Me Think," to more formal studies using tools like UserTesting.com, I can use a variety of methods and tools to evaluate different facets of a product to get at its usability or any other question we need to answer.

 Contact Me